dx-oneill/Phonetic-Match-Haskell/README.md

-# Phonetic Search in Haskell
+# Phonetic Match in Haskell

 This project implements a basic phonetic matching algorithm in Haskell, designed to group similar-sounding names together.
 The program processes a list of names and applies character groupings and phonetic simplifications to find close matches.